sumpiem/developer-guides/guides/java.md

 # What's next?

 During this tutorial we have learnt how to set up a Java project from scratch and how to make a first API call using the Amadeus Java SDK.
-But the posibilites are huge given the rich Java ecosystem (Android, web or console applications).
+But the possibilities are huge given the rich Java ecosystem (Android, web or console applications).
 Let your imagination fly!